Austin Riley Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

+- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Rockies' 5.18 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.23 team ERA that ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to rank 25th in baseball in home runs allowed (91 total, 1.3 per game).
+- The Rockies give up the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet makes the start for the Rockies, his fourth of the season.
-He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.
+- Seabold (1-2) takes the mound for the Rockies in his ninth start of the season.
+He has a 4.70 ERA in 53 2/3 innings pitched, with 42 strikeouts.

-- In his last outing on Sunday against the San Diego Padres, the righty tossed five innings, giving up two earned runs while surrendering six hits.
+- In his last time out on Monday, the right-hander tossed six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.

-- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .362 to his opponents.
+- The 27-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings across 15 games this season, while giving up a batting average of .265 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.